Your SQL Server Is Handing Attackers a Map — By Default

 Author: Paula Januszkiewicz, CEO of CQURE & CQURE Academy, Cybersecurity Expert, MVP & RD, MCT Intro Cybersecurity used to have a relatively shared vocabulary.
 Firewalls.
 Antivirus.
 Patching.
 Perimeter defense.
 These concepts once formed a common language understood not only by security teams, but also by IT, leadership, and even non-technical stakeholders.
 Security discussions were simpler, […]

-Security Is Not Tools – It’s Thoughtful Decisions
+Security Is Not About Tools – It’s About Thoughtful Decisions

 If you were to describe a typical attack scenario on a company in a few steps – from the initial entry point to full infrastructure takeover – what would it look like?
-First, let me clarify the perception of the attack itself, as it has fundamentals we must first understand.
-In cybersecurity, there is still a convenient myth that […]
+First, let me clarify how attacks themselves should be perceived, because there are fundamental principles we must understand first.
+In cybersecurity, there is […]

 CQURE Hacks #77: From SQL Login to Full System Compromise